GENERAL (NATIONAL & REGIONAL)

 Tel. +49 201 88 45 218

-Encompasses the Jewish community, Jewish cemeteries, museums, monuments, educational institutions and private buildings
+Comprehensive site that encompasses the Jewish community and main Jewish heritage sites, including Jewish cemeteries, museums, monuments, educational institutions and private buildings

 The site of the Börneplatz synagogue is a Holocaust memorial.